Is Route 15 Intersection Near Sunbury Safe?

 The teenage driver involved in Sunday’s crash was taken to Geisinger Medical Center, Danville, for treatment.
 State police do not release the names of juveniles, so information on his condition could not be obtained.

 A dangerous intersection may be caused by negligence.
 A personal injury lawyer can investigate the issue.
-If you have been injured in a car or motorcycle accident or a loved one has been injured or killed in a Pennsylvania car or motorcycle accident contact Central Pennsylvania based Schmidt Kramer Injury Lawyers, with offices in Harrisburg and Camp Hill, and we will answer any questions you have about the accident and the legal rights you may have due to the personal injury and losses.
+If you have been injured in a car or motorcycle accident or a loved one has been injured or killed in a Pennsylvania car or motorcycle accident contact Central Pennsylvania based Schmidt Kramer Injury Lawyers today.